sebastus/Curtain-Wall-Modules/README.md

 # Architecture of environment built from Curtain Wall

+Inside your selected environment Curtain Wall can create one or more trust groups.
+These function like resource groups in Azure, but come with a set of resources that you define in your dev.tfvars, eg. Managed Identity, Key Vault.

+In each of these trust groups you can add any number of resources offered by the Curtain Wall modules, eg. AKS, Bastion.

+Below are examples of two trust groups inside a resource.
+The resources brought in by the other Curtain Wall modules are set by you.

 ![Diagram of environment created by Curtain Wall](./images/EnvArch.png)

-Inside your selected environment Curtain Wall can create one or more trust groups, which function like resource groups in Azure.

-Inside each of these trust groups are the modules you then select to add.